Gadoxetic acid

 Gadoxetic acid is a gadolinium-based MRI contrast agent.
 Its salt, gadoxetate disodium, is marketed as Primovist in Europe and Eovist in the United States by Bayer HealthCare Pharmaceuticals.

 Medical uses

-It is used to increase the T1 signal intensity while imaging the liver lesions such as benign cysts, haemangioma, and liver cancer.
+It is used to increase the T1 signal intensity while imaging the liver lesions such as benign cysts, hemangioma, and liver cancer.
 It is excreted into bile by active secretion.

 Pharmacokinetics

-In those with end-stage renal failure, the clearance rate is only 17% with terminal half-life of 12 times longer than the those with normal renal function.
+In those with end-stage renal failure, the clearance rate is only 17% with terminal half-life of 12 times longer than those with normal renal function.